 Overview of Fibrosis and Cirrhosis of the Liver

 Various disorders can damage the liver.
 If damage is sudden (acute) and limited, the liver commonly repairs itself by making new liver cells and attaching them to the web of connective tissue (internal structure) that is left when liver cells die.
 Repair and full recovery can occur if people can survive long enough.
-However, with repeated damage, the liver's attempts to replace and repair damaged tissue lead to scarring (fibrosis—see Fibrosis of the Liver).
+However, with repeated damage, the liver's attempts to replace and repair damaged tissue lead to scarring (fibrosis).
 The scar tissue performs no function, and it can distort the liver's internal structure.
-When the scarring and distortion become widespread, cirrhosis develops (see Cirrhosis of the Liver).
+When the scarring and distortion become widespread, cirrhosis develops.
 Thus, fibrosis and cirrhosis are not specific disorders.
 Instead, they are the result of other causes of liver damage.